 It is important to point out that, in the 21st Century, mechanics, applied mathematics, control theory and computer science are increasingly entwined into one another.
 Such is directly the case in the theories of turbulence that lie at the core of modern mechanics and require large computer simulations.
 More generally, computer-aided design is replacing paper documents and physical prototypes with three-dimensional computer models, which also make it possible to simulate the effects of the control theory-based software that drives the objects depending on their interactions with the environment.
-The image provided here concerns colleague Paul Germain has distinguished himself.
+The image provided here concerns the aerodynamics of an airplane, a field in which our colleague Paul Germain has distinguished himself.
 Other examples include Computer Numerical Control (CNC) machines, robotics, 3D printing, etc.